5 Essential Oils for Stress Relief

 You probably should have had it checked out because now the thing won’t start.
 Taxes are due, rent is going up and your cat needs a life-saving operation that will cost over a grand.
 You’ve got stress.
 And you need relief, like, now.

 But in addition to all of the above, you just don’t have TIME to meditate, go to a yoga class and chill out.
 There are things to get done, mechanics to call, sick children who need their temperature taken.
-So how can get fast relief from stress without popping Xanax?
-Look to Mother Nature for stress relief and the go.
+So how can you get fast relief from stress without popping Xanax?
+Look to Mother Nature for stress relief on the go.

 Aromatherapy – the use of essential oils to create physical and psychological well being – has been in practice for thousands of years.
 Usually pooh-poohed as new-age hogwash, recent hospital studies are corroborating thousands of years of anecdotal evidence that volatile plant extracts can and do have a direct impact on mental and emotional well being.